Deep Federal and State Specific Experience

-Many of the brownfield redevelopment opportunities available to developers fall within the purview of state programs, and those sites remediated under federal law are still subject to a number of state laws.
-While we have worked across the country on brownfield sites on a federal and state level, we have notable experience in a number of states including Florida, Georgia, Illinois, Iowa, Maryland, North Carolina, Pennsylvania, South Carolina, Tennessee, Texas, and Virginia.
+Many of the redevelopment opportunities available to developers are on brownfields that fall within the purview of state programs, and those sites remediated under federal law are still subject to a number of state laws.
+While we have worked across the country on brownfield sites on a federal and state level, we have notable experience in a number of states including Alabama, California, Georgia, Florida, Illinois, Maryland, North Carolina, Pennsylvania, South Carolina, Tennessee, Texas, and Virginia.
 We have also assisted clients in redeveloping sites subject to corrective action under the Resource Conservation and Recovery Act (RCRA) as well as Superfund sites under the Comprehensive Response, Compensation and Liability Act (CERCLA).

 We use our combined land use and environmental experience to assist in adapting the remedial approach to the most favorable development plan for a contaminated site, including extensive experience in sustainable development.
 We also assist our clients in balancing the present benefit of institutional and land use controls in saving development dollars with the long-term impact of such development restrictions.